ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

    - a `200 OK` response to a PATCH request would contain the digest of the patched item, and the etag of the new object.
      This behavior - tighly coupled to the application logic - gives the client low probability of guessing the actual outcome of this operation (eg. concurrent changes, ...)

+4. Why remove references to delta-encoding?

+   Unnecessary for a correct implementation of this spec.
+The revised spec can be nicely adapted to "delta encoding", but all the references here to delta encoding don't add anything to this RFC.
+   Another job would be to refresh delta encoding.

+5. Why remove references to Digest Authentication?

+   Digest Authentication references, as this RFC seems to me completely unrelated to Digest Authentication but for the word "Digest"